|[ Hoofdindex » Fietsonderdelen tests » (Dynamo) fietsverlichting » Achterlampen » Achterlampen, theorie||Engels: English ]|

 2. Cyclists are the ones who closely follow closely other cyclists, and strong point-sources of light are really bad for them, more so than for drivers in cars.

 3. I think it's time that manufacturers learn the facts.
-The tests I've done clearly show that fully diffuse (non-cone) or taillamps with collimated beam (most of the light is in a parallel bundle straight to the rear) are best for being seen, and also, they are not annoying.
+The tests I've done clearly show that fully diffuse (non-cone) or taillamps with almost-collimated beam (most of the light is in an almost parallel bundle straight to the rear) are best for being seen, and also, they are not annoying.
 Making the beam annoying and in a cone is counterproductive.
-It's dangerous on short distance because it's blinding, and from large distance it's not as effective as a collimated beam.
-The best is a collimated beam with diffuse light added for more visibility when a car gets closer and goes a bit to the side to overtake.
+It's dangerous on short distance because it's blinding, and from large distance it's not as effective as an almost-collimated beam.
+The best is an almost-collimated beam with diffuse light added for more visibility when a car gets closer and goes a bit to the side to overtake.

 About the need to know that a taillamp belongs to a bicycle: